aep-dev/aep.dev/aip/general/0140/aip.md

 ### Conflicts

-Messages **should not** include a field with the same name as the enclosing message (ignoring case transformations).
-This causes conflicts when generating code in some languages.
+Structs **should not** include a field with the same name as the enclosing structs (ignoring case transformations).
+This tends to cause conflicts when generating code.

 ### Display names